1. Lets get technical

 With special thanks to Vicki Salmon and Sam Jinks at IP Asset who provided expert intellectual property law input for this article.
 IP Asset is a specialist intellectual property legal practice.

 Is this brief too brief?
-Want to know more about acquiring a tech business? (of course you do) Expert legal advice is on hand from MJ Hudson’s M&A team.
-Just contact any of the On Target team (details below) or your usual MJ Hudson M&A contact, and we’ll gladly help.
+Want to know more about acquiring a tech business? (of course you do) Expert legal advice is on hand from MJ Hudson’s M&A and corporate law team.
+Just contact any of the team and we’ll gladly help.